-It has been 76 years since the A-bomb was dropped on Hiroshima.
-The 75th anniversary seemed like a milestone; but what we feel is important is our continuous efforts for peace, even during this pandemic.
+It has been 79 years since the A-bomb was dropped on Hiroshima.
+The 75th anniversary was said to be a milestone; but what we feel is important is our continuous efforts for peace.

 When we are about to start something new, or when we come to crossroads, this is what we always ask ourselves: